dadi/docs/cdn/recipes.md

 layout: default
 ---

-## Delivery recipes
+## Introduction

-A Delivery Recipe is a predefined set of image manipulation parameters stored in a JSON file. that are applied
+A Delivery Recipe is a predefined set of image manipulation parameters stored in a JSON file and applied to images at the time of request.

 Let's use the image from our magazine example.
 `https://cdn.example.com/thumbnail/images/man-walking-on-beach.jpg`